francescaconselvan/HVACidentification/markdown.md

 * better to list the packages in a requirements.txt file
 * pickle and numpy packages are not necessary to install  because it is embedded in python
 * scikit-learn version ==1.4.1. version 1.2 failed to install, BUT IT IS A PROBLEM later on to import the pickle model see below - possible to install a free old scikit-learn version? see here: https://stackoverflow.com/questions/59974146/installing-an-old-version-of-scikit-learn
-* install also h5py,
+* install also h5py,openpyxl

 ## model_reader.py
-- line 3 importing HVAC_indert model:
+- line 3 importing HVAC_ident model:
 "
 with open('HVAC_ident_model.pkl', 'rb') as f:
     loaded_object = pickle.load(f)